What is involved in delivering this programme from a teachers point of view?

 Currently we have three programmes: for 1st & 2nd class, 3rd & 4th class, and for 5th & 6th class.
 The next programme that we are working on will cater for junior & senior infant pupils.

 The programmes are specifically written and tailored to the psychological and educational stages of pupils in those classes, however, you will know your pupils best and will be best suited to assess the most suitable programme for your class.

 While we would really encourage schools to take part in the programme evaluation in order to help us grow and improve our programme, it is not mandatory.
 That is to say that the programme evaluation is independent to the programme delivery.

 Where can i find out more about the programme?

 Please visit our About the Programme page to hear from pupils and teachers about the Schools Programme, you will also find our downloadable infographic PDF should you wish to share this with your colleagues.

-Are my login details the same for both 5th & 6th and 3rd & 4th class programmes?
+Are my login details the same for all programmes?

 Is this programme available in other languages?

 Currently the programme is only available in English, it is our ambition to broaden this reach to encompass other languages however, for now it is only available in English.

 Is the programme content available to download to others who are not teachers?